 As the rate increases, Maximum Allowable Working Pressure (MAWP) increases with the increased risk of barotrauma, cardiac changes, and intracranial bleeding.
 Also, suctioning becomes problematic as even brief removal from ventilation can cause severe hypoxemia and hypercapnia.

 86. What are the indications for High-Frequency Jet Ventilation (HFJV)?

-Severe pulmonary disease complicated by air leaks, pulmonary interstitial emphysema, pulmonary hypoplasia, restrictive lung disease
+Severe pulmonary disease complicated by air leaks, pulmonary interstitial emphysema, pulmonary hypoplasia, restrictive lung disease and persistent pulmonary HTN.